Coronavirus Employees' Help

 Having been flooded, I'd never buy in a risk zone again.
 My concerns would be getting insurance as well as the life-changing mess a bad flood can cause.

 Will that sea view be replaced by a high-rise in a couple of months?
-For England and Wales, the Government's Planning Portal helps avoid nasty surprises by directing you to planning applications made in your area.
+For England and Wales, the Gov website helps avoid nasty surprises by directing you to planning applications made in your area.
 You can search by postcode and area.

 This way, if you know the street you're looking at will be part of a building site for the next three years while a new development is built, you'll not be surprised if building starts the week you move in.
 Check before you put in an offer.

-Before putting in an offer to the estate agent on any property you've viewed, pose as many questions as possible - and get important answers in writing.
+Before putting in an offer to the estate agent on any property you've viewed, ask as many questions as possible.
+If you can, get important answers in writing.
+Make sure you do some double-checking if you only get a half-answer first time round.

 Here are our top 20 questions to ask: